HomeMusic Industry TrendsHeadkrack Breaks Down the...

 In the early days of hip-hop, beefs were a far cry from the online diss track battles that dominate today’s scene.
 They were more raw and visceral, often rooted in the competitive spirit and local rivalries that fueled the burgeoning street culture.

 Back in the 1970s and early 80s, hip-hop wasn’t blasting from car speakers or dominating radio airwaves.
 It thrived on street corners and in community centers.
 MCs (rappers) would battle each other in freestyle rap sessions, showcasing their skills and playfully jabbing at their opponents or boasting about their superiority.
-These clashes weren’t always malicious, but competition was fierce, and bragging rights were everything.
+These cla<a href="shes weren't always malicious, but competition was fierce, and bragging rights were everything.

 Birth of the Diss Track: How Busy Bee Starski Inadvertently Sparked a Lyrical Feud

 As hip-hop transitioned from street corners to recording studios, the concept of diss tracks emerged.
 One of the earliest documented examples came in 1981.
 During a performance, Busy Bee Starski, known for his party rhymes, took a playful jab at several rappers, including Kool Moe Dee.
 Unbeknownst to Busy Bee, Kool Moe Dee was in the audience.
-He took the stage right after and unleashed a scathing freestyle diss aimed directly at Busy Bee, sparking a lyrical back-and-forth that’s considered a pivotal moment in early hip-hop beefs.
+He took the stage right after and unlea<a href="shed a scathing freestyle diss aimed directly at Busy Bee, sparking a lyrical back-and-forth that's considered a pivotal moment in early hip-hop beefs.

 Borough Wars: When Geography Fueled Hip-Hop Rivalries